hpe-dev-incubator/hpe-dev-portal/content/blog/mapr-for-predictive-maintenance.md

 ## Predictive Maintenance Demo Procedure

-For learning or debugging purposes you should run each of the following steps manually but if you just want to see data show up in Grafana then just run `./run.sh`.
+For learning or debugging purposes you should run each of the following steps manually, but if you just want to see data show up in Grafana then just run `./run.sh`.

 ## Step 1 - Simulate HVAC data stream: